 - Athletic skill development

 - Parent information session

-2017 EDC camps are in progress.
-Dates for 2018 will be posted here when available.
-In the meantime, here is additional information on EDC camps and other valuable player development information.
+2019 Early Development Camp Tryouts will take place in the Fall.
+Dates and more information will be posted here when available.
+In the meantime, here is additional information on EDC camps and player development:

 10U Play Opportunities